MaximilianBeckers/FDRthresholding/readme.md

 ### Prerequisites

-The software is written in Python and itself dependent on EMAN2, NumPy and SciPy libraries.
+The software is written in Python and itself dependent on EMAN2 and NumPy libraries.

-For incorporation of the local ampltidue scaling (LocScale) procedue, additional LocScale libraries are needed, as described here:  https://git.embl.de/jakobi/LocScale/wikis/home
+For incorporation of the local amplitude scaling (LocScale) procedue, additional libraries as SPARX, SciPy and mpi4py are needed, as described here:  https://git.embl.de/jakobi/LocScale/wikis/home

 ### Installing

-The software consists of four scripts, FDRcontrol.py, mapUtil.py, FDRUtil.py and locscaleUtil.py, that just have to be copied to your computer.
+The software consists of four scripts, FDRcontrol.py, mapUtil.py, FDRutil.py and locscaleUtil.py, that just have to be copied to your computer.

 Once you have a working EMAN2 installation ( http://blake.bcm.edu/emanwiki/EMAN2 ), the software can be simply run by using your Python version that comes with EMAN2: